ggandor/lightspeed.nvim/README.md

 with a small interface and lots of innovative ideas, that allow for making on-screen movements with yet unprecedented ease and efficiency.
-The aim is to maximize speed while minimizing mental effort and breaks in the flow, providing an intuitive, distractionless experience, that should feel as "native" as possible.
+The aim is to maximize speed while minimizing mental effort and breaks in the flow, providing a distractionless experience, that should feel as "native" as possible.

 ## The gist in 30 secs